joaomhernandes/TomorrowTechTalents/README.md

 ### Training Program

 Is a 5 months course, with 430 hours.
-Where will be seen, Programming Logic, Object Oriented Programming, Programming Techniques, Web Programming, Software Architecture and Automated Tests, in JAVA Language.
+Where will be seen, Programming Logic, Object-Oriented Programming, Programming Techniques, Web Programming, Software Architecture and Automated Tests, in JAVA Language.

 ## Activities